Frankfurt National Assembly: Greater German or smaller German solution

 Regardless of these questions, the shape of the future German nation-state had only two real possibilities.
 The "Smaller German Solution" (Kleindeutsche Lösung) aimed for a Germany under the leadership of Prussia and excluded Imperial Austria so as to avoid becoming embroiled in the problems of that multi-cultural state.
 The supporters of the "Greater German Solution" (Großdeutsche Lösung), however, supported Austria's incorporation.
 Some of those deputies expected the integration of all the Habsburg monarchy's territories, while other Greater German supporters called for a variant only including areas settled by Germans within a German state.

 The majority of the radical left voted for the Greater German variant, accepting the possibility formulated by Carl Vogt of a "holy war for western culture against the barbarism of the East", i.e., against Poland and Hungary, whereas the liberal centre supported a more pragmatic stance.
 On 27 October 1848, the National Assembly voted for a Greater German Solution, but incorporating only "Austria's German lands".

 Austria's protests

-The court camarilla surrounding the incapacitated Austrian emperor Ferdinand was not, however, willing to break up the state.
-On 27 November 1848, only a few days before the coronation of Ferdinand's designated successor, Franz Joseph I, Prime Minister Prince Felix von Schwarzenberg declared the indivisibility of Austria.
+The court camarilla surrounding the incapacitated Austrian Emperor Ferdinand was not, however, willing to break up the state.
+On 27 November 1848, only a few days before the coronation of Ferdinand's designated successor, Franz Joseph I, Prime Minister Prince Felix zu Schwarzenberg declared the indivisibility of Austria.
 Thus, it became clear that, at most, the National Assembly could achieve national unity within the smaller German solution, with Prussia as the sole major power.
 Although Schwarzenberg demanded the incorporation of the whole of Austria into the new state once more in March 1849, the dice had fallen in favor of a Smaller German Empire by December 1848, when the irreconcilable differences between the position of Austria and that of the National Assembly had forced the Austrian, Schmerling, to resign from his role as Ministerpräsident of the provisional government.
 He was succeeded by Heinrich von Gagern.